Page last updated: 17th November 2020

 We also engage with many adults and young people who have SMA both as volunteers and paid facilitators / consultants.
-In particular, we work with Martyn Sibley who leads the Community Connections team and facilitates the Adults Network.
+In particular, we work with Martyn Sibley who leads the Community Connections Team (click here to meet the Community Connections Team) and facilitates the Adults' Network.
 Our 'Connect with Others' volunteer networks also include family members affected by SMA.
 Many clinicians, members of the SMA Community, and others help us write and review our information resources.

 Research Information Team